san4b0t/tp/docs/DeveloperGuide.md

 * **Job Application**: A document with at least these 4 details: a company name, role name, a deadline and an application status
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Serialization**: The process to convert complex objects into a simpler form for various purposes like storage, computation, or encryption.

 --------------------------------------------------------------------------------------------------------------------